 When control enters an execution context for eval code, the previous active execution context, referred to as the calling context, is used to determine the scope chain, the variable object, and the this value.
 If there is no calling context, then initialising the scope chain, variable instantiation, and determination of the this value are performed just as for global code.

-- The scope chain is initialised to contain the same objects, in the same order, as the calling context's scope chain.
-This includes objects added to the calling context's scope chain by with statements and catch clauses. - Variable instantiation is performed using the calling context's variable object and using empty property attributes. - The this value is the same as the this value of the calling context.
+The scope chain is initialised to contain the same objects, in the same order, as the calling context's scope chain.
+This includes objects added to the calling context's scope chain by with statements and catch clauses.